vladutilie/euplatesc/README.md

 This package is the result of my passion and openness to open-source software.
 I had to implement this service many times in my projects, and almost every time, I had to deal with a headache due to the poor documentation and the non-standard "REST API" provided by EuPlătesc.

 This package covers all the actions provided in the EuPlătesc documentation.
-It can be used either as CommonJS or ES module.
+It can be used either as a CommonJS or ES module.

 # Installation [⤴](#table-of-contents)